StepAsideLiL/effects/README.md

 # [Effects](https://effects-sand.vercel.app/)

 A collection of useful components for faster development.
-Effects aims to provide a range of components from as simple as a button to a complicated data table.s
+Effects aims to provide a range of components from as simple as a button to a complicated data table

 ## Motivation Behind This Project